 Faust DG.
 The Ideology of slavery: proslavery thought in the Antebellum South, 1830-1860.
+Vol. Library of Southern civilization.
 Baton Rouge: Louisiana State University Press; 1981.

 Harper W, Hammond JH, Simms WG, Dew TR.
 The Pro-slavery argument: as maintained by the most distinguished writers of the Southern States containing the several essays, on the subject, of.
 Ann Arbor: Scholarly Publishing Office, University of Michigan Library; 2006.